pymeasure/pymeasure/docs/dev/adding_instruments.rst

 * Naming things is important.
 Try to choose clear, expressive, unambiguous names for your instrument's elements.
 * If there are already similar instruments in the same "family" (like a power supply) in pymeasure, try to follow their lead where applicable.
 It's better if, e.g., all power supplies have a :code:`current_limit` instead of an assortment of :code:`current_max`, :code:`Ilim`, :code:`max_curr`, etc.
 * If there is already an instrument with a similar command set, check if you can inherit from that one and just tweak a couple of things.
 This massively reduces code duplication and maintenance effort.
-The section :ref:`family_of_instruments_with_similar_features` shows how to achieve that.
+The section :ref:`instruments_with_similar_features` shows how to achieve that.
 * The bulk of your instrument's interface will probably be made up of properties for quantities to set and/or read out.
 Our custom properties (see :ref:`writing_properties` ff. below) offer some convenience features and are therefore preferable, but plain Python properties are also fine.
 * "Actions", commands or verbs should typically be methods, not properties: :code:`recall()`, :code:`trigger_scan()`, :code:`prepare_resistance_measurement()`, etc.
 * This separation between properties and methods also naturally helps with observing the `"command-query separation" principle <https://en.wikipedia.org/wiki/Command%E2%80%93query_separation>`__.